 L64 PNP 330 Sensation and Perception

 What's involved in seeing and hearing?
 This course will cover perception from the physical stimuli (light and sound) that impinge upon the sensory receptors through the higher-level percepts that the stimuli generate.
-Demonstrations and illusions will be used as we learn about the anatomy and physiology of the sensory systems, and study the brain mechanisms that are involved in vision and audition.
-PREREQ: Psych 100B.
+Demonstrations and illusions will be used as we learn about the anatomy and physiology of the sensory systems and study the brain mechanisms that are involved in vision and audition.
+Prerequisite: Psych 100B/1000.

 Same as L33 Psych 330